vivekprahlad/frankenstein/README.txt

 * JDK 1.4 (or above)
 * Apache Ant (http://jakarta.apache.org/ant/).

-To run compile and tests, just type:
+To compile and run tests tests, just type:

     ant

+in the trunk directory.
 This will create a frankenstein.jar file in the 'dist' directory.

 More Information